der-carnivore/BingAds-docs/BingAds/scripts/reference/Campaign.md

 # Campaign
 Represents a campaign.
-For more informatin, see [Campaign](/bingads/guides/entity-hierarchy-limits#campaign).
+For more information, see [Campaign](/bingads/guides/entity-hierarchy-limits#campaign).

 # Methods
 |Method Name|Return Type|Description|